 Congregational Care

 A group of parishioners who are trained to care for those facing life's challenges.
 Stephen Ministers provide one-on-one, confidential, Christ-centered support to Christ's community through times of crisis, illness, grief, or other difficulties.
-If you are interested in becoming a Stephen's Minister, or know someone who might appreciate a call from a Stephen's Minister, please contact the office to be connected with Shirley Smith.
+If you are interested in becoming a Stephen's Minister, or know someone who might appreciate a call from a Stephen's Minister, please contact the office.

 The Piecemakers Ministry gathers crafters of all skill levels (experienced and novice alike) to create comforting quilts for Project Linus.
 Supported by donations, their mission is to provide a sense of security, warmth, and love to seriously ill or traumatized children in need.